How to Check Computer Specs in Windows 11

 - Use the official PC Health Check app to confirm if your hardware is ready for updates.

-The easiest way is to download and run the official Microsoft PC Health Check app.
-It automatically scans your hardware for TPM 2.0, Secure Boot, and processor compatibility.
-It will provide a simple yes or no answer regarding your system’s ability to run Windows 11 effectively.
+The quickest way is to download and run the official Microsoft PC Health Check app.
+It scans your hardware for TPM 2.0, Secure Boot, and processor compatibility.
+It will provide a clear yes or no answer regarding your system’s ability to run Windows 11 effectively.

 Open the Settings app, go to System, then Display.
 Click on Advanced display.
 Under Display information, you will see the name of your graphics card listed next to Display adapter properties.
 This shows you exactly which GPU is powering your screen and its current memory usage.